SomerEsat/ethereum-staking-guides/README.md

 #### b) Set up the keystore

-It will propt you to specify the keystore path where your validator keys will be stored.
+It will prompt you to specify the keystore path where your validator keys will be stored.

 ```
 INFO accounts: Please specify the keystore path for your private keys (default: "/root/.eth2validators"):